Daryl Dragon: Neurological condition

 In late 2009, Toni Tennille announced her husband had developed familial tremor.
 According to Tennille, his condition was neither debilitating nor terminal.
 Rather, his noticeable tremor was exacerbated by stress and anxiety.
 Subsequently, the tremor condition limited most of Dragon's public appearances.
 In November 2009, Toni Tennille announced that Dragon was under a physician's care to determine the best method of his treatment.

 In September 2010, Tennille publicly clarified her husband's condition as "a neurological condition (later confirmed to be essential tremor), which causes him to have tremors".
 Tennille indicated the condition was debilitating to Dragon's abilities as a musician.

+Tennille had reported on her blog in 2010 that her husband's neurological condition was characterized by such extreme tremors he could no longer play keyboards.

 Divorce

 Tennille filed for divorce from Dragon in Arizona on January 16, 2014, after 39 years of marriage.
 Dragon stated he was unaware of this until he was served with the divorce papers.
 Dragon, contacted by TMZ on January 22, 2014, stated: "I don't know why Toni filed for divorce."
 On January 23, 2014, The Washington Post reported health insurance related to health issues might be the reason for the divorce, as both issues had been referenced in divorce documents filed with the courts.
-Tennille had reported on her blog in 2010 her husband's neurological condition was characterized by such extreme tremors he could no longer play keyboards.

 The divorce was finalized in July 2014.
 In her memoirs, Tennille described their marriage as loveless and lacking physical affection.
 Regarding his ex-wife's new memoirs, Dragon stated, "No, I haven't read it."
 In an interview on March 17, 2016, Dragon, responding to the book by his ex-wife, would only comment that "I was drugged [at the time of the divorce] — that's all I can tell you."

 On April 12, 2016, while appearing on the Today show, Tennille confirmed her divorce from Dragon was finalized and stated the reason for the divorce was Dragon's "inability to be affectionate".
 Tennille later said that Dragon had reacted positively to the Today segment and told her: "I saw you on The Today Show.
 I was proud of you."

 In an interview published in a February 2017 issue of People, Dragon stated he was making great progress and feeling like himself again, after corrections were made in the dosage of medications he was taking, which had been causing side effects.
 Dragon stated his ex-wife had flown to Arizona and had been a help in his improvement.